sercankulcu/sercankulcu.github.io/_thoughts/why-i-still-like-writing-on-a-personal-blog.md

 date: 2026-08-05
 description: "A personal blog does not need to prove every thought was important — only to let thoughts stay long enough for their importance to change."
 tags:
    - blogging
    - writing
-  - permanence
+   - endings
 ---

 Writing on the internet now feels increasingly temporary.
 Most platforms are built around movement: a post appears, receives attention for a short time, and is pushed downward by newer material.
 The system rewards arrival more than permanence.